jbcodeforce/tvpt-docs/docs/patterns/event-sourcing/index.md

 Sometime it may be too long to replay hundreds of events.
 In that case we can use snapshot, to capture the current state of an entity, and then replay events from the most recent snapshot.
 This is an optimization technique not needed for all event sourcing implementations.
 When state change events are in low volume there is no need for snapshots.

 Kafka is supporting the event sourcing pattern with [the topic and partition](../../technology/kafka-overview/#topics).
-In our [reference implementation](https://ibm-cloud-architecture.github.io/refarch-kc) we are validating event sourcing with Kafka in the [Order microservices](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) demonstrate in [this set of test cases.](https://ibm-cloud-architecture.github.io/refarch-kc/itg-tests/itgtests)
+In our [reference implementation](https://ibm-cloud-architecture.github.io/refarch-kc) we are validating event sourcing with Kafka in the [Order microservice](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms).

 The event sourcing pattern is well described in [this article on microservices.io](https://microservices.io/patterns/data/event-sourcing.html).
 It is a very important pattern to support eventual data consistency between microservices and for data synchronization between system as the event store becomes the source of truth.

-See also this [event sourcing article](https://martinfowler.com/eaaDev/EventSourcing.html) from Martin Fowler, where he is also using ship movement examples.
-[Our implementation](https://github.com/ibm-cloud-architecture/refarch-kc) differs as we are using Kafka topic as event store and use different entities to support the container shipping process: the Order, the Container and Voyage entities...

 Another common use case, where event sourcing helps, is when developers push a new code version that corrupts the data: being able to see what was done on the data, and being able to reload from a previous state helps fixing problems.